-Patients who suffer from bruxism, or teeth clenching, can rely on Gallagher Cosmetic and Family Dentistry for the highest quality care.
-Patients with Bruxism grind or clench their teeth, often at night while they sleep.
+Patients who suffer from bruxism, or teeth clenching, can rely on Gallagher Dentistry & Facial Pain Center for their highest quality care.
+Patients with Bruxism grind or clench their teeth, often at night while they sleep and sometimes during the day.
 Left untreated, bruxism may lead to damage of the teeth and jaw.

 Frequently Asked Questions About Bruxism

-What treatment for bruxism is recommended by Gallagher Cosmetic and Family Dentistry?
+What treatment for bruxism is recommended by Gallagher Dentistry & Facial Pain Center?

 One of the most common causes of bruxism in patients is stress.
-People often carry stress in their bodies, and patients with bruxism respond to stress and anxiety by clenching their teeth.
-Other causes of bruxism include sleep disorders, drug and alcohol uses, poor alignment between the upper and lower teeth, and some medical conditions, including Parkinson’s disease and Huntington’s disease.
+People often carry stress in their bodies, and patients with bruxism respond to stress and anxiety by clenching and grinding their teeth.
+Other causes include an unstable TMJ, sleep disorders or airway problems, drug and alcohol uses, poor alignment of teeth, Parkinson and Huntington’s disease.
 In rare cases, side effects from other medications cause patients to grind or clench their teeth.

 How do patients know if they suffer from Bruxism?